robbakeruk/Weather/README.md

 .NET Weather Application

 ##Solution keypoints
-- created adapters to simplify interfaces and abstract from underlying packages being used
+- Created adapters to simplify interfaces and abstract from underlying packages being used
-- favoured composition over inheritance to simplify design and support better re-use of services
+- Favoured composition over inheritance to simplify design and support better re-use of services
+- Use repository pattern for retrieve data from weather api's
+- Use Ninject for dependency injection
-- includes unit and integration tests using XUnit
+- Includes unit and integration tests using XUnit

 ##Requirements